 A perfect home theater experience comes from seeing the video screen at a comfortable and unobstructed distance.
 Depending on the number of occupants, you can replicate a tiered seating experience by raising the seats on a platform.
 This works well in a room with two or more rows of sofas.
 In a regular setting, placing your sofa in a comfortable spot facing toward the TV screen will do just fine, as long as all viewers get an unobstructed view.

 Your dream home theater room setting can be achieved with planning and preparation.
 You’d most definitely want the best viewing experience within your home theater so it is wise to take into account some crucial factors.
+Whether you are planning to build your dream home or have plans in renovating it, having a home theater will definitely give additional value to your home.
 The perfect home theater room can be a subjective matter, but it most definitely involves being comfortable, entertained, and satisfied.